Ghislaine Maxwell murder plot revealed

 The Oxford-educated daughter of the late British press baron Robert Maxwell and former international jetsetter grew up in wealth and privilege as a friend to royalty.

-Her circle included Britain's Prince Andrew, former US president and real estate baron Donald Trump and the Clinton family.
+Her circle included Britain's Prince Andrew, former US president and real estate baron Donald Trump, and the Clinton family.

 Prosecutors in her trial said Maxwell was "the key" to Epstein's scheme of enticing young girls to give him massages, during which he would sexually abuse them.